 But which stablecoin is the best for use in your daily crypto activities?
 Which stablecoin is more secure, and, more importantly, has a better future?

-There are many differences between USDT, USDC and DAI, and so we have placed these three popular stablecoins side by side for the full lowdown.
+There are many differences between USDT, USDC and DAI, and so we have placed these three popular stablecoins side by side for the full lowdown to help you decide what is the best stablecoin.

 What is a Stablecoin?